-- During fiscal 2021, we implemented a stock ownership policy for our executives.
-Under the policy, our NEOs are required to maintain minimum beneficial ownership of our stock equal to 6x of base salary for our CEO and 1.5x-3x of base salary for our other NEOs.
-The non-employee directors also have an ownership guideline of 5x their annual Board cash retainer. - During fiscal 2021, we implemented a clawback policy.
-Additionally, in 2023, we are adopting additional recovery provisions in the 2023 Stock Plan (as described further on page 55), under which the Committee has the discretion to recover time- and performance-based equity and cash incentive compensation paid to our executive officers, including the NEOs, if the compensation would not have been earned based on a material restatement of our financial statements within the prior three years.
+During fiscal 2021, we implemented a clawback policy.
+Additionally, in 2023, we are adopting additional recovery provisions in the 2023 Stock Plan (as described further on page 54), under which the Committee has the discretion to recover time- and performance-based equity and cash incentive compensation paid to our executive officers, including the NEOs, if the compensation would not have been earned based on a material restatement of our financial statements within the prior three years.